fyrepp/fyrepp.github.io/_posts/2019-07-26-add-mathjax-to-support-Jekyll-.markdown

 tags: [frontpage, jekyll, blog]
 mathjax: true
 ---
 Solution was found in [Brendan AR Sechter's Development Blog](http://sgeos.github.io/github/jekyll/2016/08/21/adding_mathjax_to_a_jekyll_github_pages_blog.html)

 ---

-Steps
+Steps:

-1. Add mathjax.html file to _includes, the file need to be edited in Xcode (cannot use TextEdit since some codes will not be displayed in TextEdit).
+Add mathjax.html file to _includes, the file need to be edited in Xcode (cannot use TextEdit since some codes will not be displayed in TextEdit).
 The following codes is added inside header.

 {% highlight js %}
 {% if page.mathjax %}